NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1DressedLepton.md

 ---

-title: "Rivet::DressedLepton"
+title: 'class Rivet::DressedLepton'
-summary: "A charged lepton meta-particle created by clustering photons close to the bare lepton. "
+description: "A charged lepton meta-particle created by clustering photons close to the bare lepton. "

 ---